 The Lord’s Prayer, so well learned in childhood, starts here, on the right, and moves up from Our Father and Art in Heaven to arc back over to the left via Name Hallowing and Kingdom Coming and Will Being Done, with Earth below the line as Heaven is above it, plus Daily Bread and Forgiveness-to-Others-as-Self below, to curve back down-and-in, towards an almost-completed circle through For Ever and Ever Amen and It’s Done.

-It’s probably something to do with this need for structure, certainty and predictability that has compromised for as long as I can remember my ability to be with more than one person at a time.
+It’s probably this need for structure, certainty and predictability that has compromised for as long as I can remember my capacity to be with more than one person at a time.
 A core sense of alienated self has run through my life like the proverbial letters through a stick of Brighton rock.

 It’s better than it used to be, but unless I have a sense somehow of being in control of the proceedings, I can to this day go almost catatonic in group settings.